xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 and other elements are imported correctly.
 9.4.2 A `.mod` file may be imported into a deployment.
 All terminators, types, and other elements are imported correctly.
-9.4.3 Multiple files may be selected simultaneously in the chooser.

 9.5 Terminator update unit tests:
 9.5.1 Several unit tests will be added to test updating terminators with various